-CGenFF version 2.2.0 extends support to a large variety of drug-like molecules to be used routinely in Computer-Aided Drug design projects.
+CGenFF version 2.2.0 extends support to a large variety of drug-like molecules to be used routinely in computer-aided drug design projects.
 Specifically, 1) it improves treatment of halogen bonds by introducing lone-pairs onto the halogen atoms of aromatic systems.
-2) Support is extended to four-membered oxetane, glycolruril, and S-P bond found in GTP-gamma like molecules.
+2) Support is extended to four-membered oxetane and glycoluril.
 3) Improved predictions with partial charge distributions around ammonium ions and primary amines.